deckhouse/deckhouse/modules/300-prometheus/docs/USAGE.md

 The fields `token` in the Secret and `chatID` in the `CustomAlertmanager` custom resource must be set on your own.
 [Read more](https://core.telegram.org/bots) about Telegram API.

-## Example of sending alerts to Slack with filtres
+## Example of sending alerts to Slack with a filter

 ```yaml
 apiVersion: deckhouse.io/v1alpha1